 - 1% donation to Whole Planet Foundation® to help fund poverty alleviation through microcredit in the US and abroad.

-You have to shop anyway, now your responsible shopping choice can make someone’s life better and help protect the environment.
+You have to shop anyway.
+Now you know how your responsible shopping choice can make someone’s life better and help protect the environment.
 Together, our simple shopping habits can make a big change and that is exciting!